-- People should be focusing on getting enough protein from food first as it provides more than protein.
-Vitamins, minerals, carbohydrates and healthy fats are available in dietary protein like meat or beans, that you wont find in protein shakes.
+- Lacks other nutrients that you get in food.
+Like, vitamins, minerals, carbohydrates and healthy fats which are available in dietary protein like meat or beans, but you wont find this in protein shakes.

 - Does not taste as good as real food.
 More and different flavours available from food.
 (Another obvious one).

 - Will not provide the same satisfied feeling as real food.
 Eating solid foods, instead of drinking liquid foods, can make you feel fuller for longer.
 So drinking protein shakes may lead you to eat more.

 If you are wondering how to figure out how much protein you need.
 You can find out here.
 If you want to know which protein is best for you, when is best to take it and how to consume it, check out my blog post 'Which protein powder is best for me?'.

 Creatine is a molecule that our bodies produce naturally.
 It is made in our kidneys by amino acids and stored as phosphocreatine in our muscles, ready to be used for energy.
 Phosphocreatine helps provide immediate energy and so is useful when exercising, especially during heavy lifts or a high intensity workout.
 There are different types of creatine supplements.
 The most popular and most researched one is creatine monohydrate.
 Several factors affect your body's creatine stores, including meat intake, exercise, amount of muscle mass and levels of hormones.